Diary of a Wimpy Kid: The Long Haul Less Fun Than a Family Road Trip

 RECOMMENDED FOR: Teenage boys with nothing better to do.
 Parents who want to feel better about their own parenting skills.

 NOT RECOMMENDED FOR: Anyone else.

-Diary of a Wimpy Kid: The Long Haul, directed by David Bowers, opens in theaters May 19, 2017.
+Diary of a Wimpy Kid: The Long Haul, directed by David Bowers, opened in theaters May 19, 2017; available for home viewing August 8, 2017.
 It runs 90 minutes and stars Alicia Silverstone, Tom Everett Scott, Charlie Wright and Jason Drucker.
 Watch the trailer for Diary of a Wimpy Kid: The Long Haul here.